The Shadow Government Working to Save Obamacare From Collapse

-On the first day of open enrollment for insurance coverage under the Affordable Care Act for 2018, senior administration officials did what you’d expect: The president directed Americans to a government website and encouraged them to sign up, the health secretary conducted media interviews to promote the law, and others coordinated outreach with volunteers and non-profits across the country helping people pick out the right plans.
+On the first day of open enrollment for insurance coverage under the Affordable Care Act for 2018, senior administration officials did what you’d expect: The president directed Americans to a government website and encouraged them to sign up, the health secretary conducted media interviews to promote the law, and others coordinated outreach with volunteers and nonprofits across the country helping people pick out the right plans.

 Only these officials don’t actually run the government anymore.
 They’re merely trying to rescue a health-care law the current administration has left for dead.